Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Bulldogs have been favored by 3.5 points or more six times this season and covered the spread in one of them.

-- Louisiana Tech's games this year have hit the over on eight of 11 set point totals (72.7%).
+- Louisiana Tech's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- Louisiana Tech is 2-2 against the spread and 2-2 overall this season when the team notches more than 36.6 points.
+- Louisiana Tech is 2-2 against the spread and 2-2 overall this season when the team records more than 36.6 points.

-- When Louisiana Tech amasses over 437.4 yards, the team is 3-1 against the spread and 2-2 overall.
+- When Louisiana Tech piles up over 437.4 yards, the team is 3-1 against the spread and 2-2 overall.

-- This year, the Bulldogs have turned the ball over 20 times, four more than the Owls' takeaways (16).
+- The Bulldogs have turned the ball over four more times (20 total) than the Owls have forced a turnover (16) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.